-As part of the ownership of Conservation Lands, the District is responsible for the protection of water resources and natural systems through the application of effective and efficient land management practices.
+As part of the ownership of conservation lands, the District is responsible for the protection of water resources and natural systems through the application of effective and efficient land management practices.
 These land management practices include prescribed fire, forest management, habitat restoration, exotic and invasive species control, and habitat maintenance.
 The primary land management tool that managers utilize is the application of prescribed fire.
 This is the most cost-effective method to maintain the natural communities in their natural condition.
 Along with prescribed fire, the District uses other common land management techniques to achieve specific land management objectives.
-The goal of the District's land management program is to maintain and restore natural systems according to their natural community descriptions outlined in the FNAI.
+The goal of the District's land management program is to maintain and restore natural systems according to their natural community descriptions outlined by the Florida Natural Areas Inventory (FNAI) Natural Communities Guide.